French Probe Reportedly Concludes Arafat Died Of Natural Causes

 Arafat's medical records say he died from a stroke resulting from a blood disorder.

 His body was exhumed for testing last year amid accusations that Israel was behind his death.

 In comments to AFP an Israeli Foreign Ministry spokesman said the conclusion of the French investigation is "no surprise."

 A lawyer for Arafat’s widow, Suha, said her legal team will conduct a counter-study of its own.
-She has called her husband's death
+She has called her husband's death a "political assassination."

 Based on reporting by AFP and dpa

 Georgian Officials Detain Man Suspected Of Bank Robbery, Hostage-Taking